 - ASL Interpreter services

 Please note that there is no automatic continuation of services from high school to the University.
 If a student with a disability does not request a reasonable accommodation from Student Accessibility Services, it may remain unknown and unaddressed.
 In addition, a Letter of Accommodation (LOA) does not transfer between institutions of higher education.
 If you have previously attended another university or college and received accommodations, you are still responsible for following the procedures for requesting reasonable accommodations listed on the Student Accessibility Services website, as well as submitting supporting documentation.

 Student employees who desire reasonable accommodations in connection with their employment should contact the Director of Equal Opportunity at (508) 531-2744.

 The University is committed to providing equal and integrated access for individuals with disabilities to all the academic, social, cultural and recreational programs it offers as required by law.

-University buildings were built between 1900 and 2015.
+University buildings were built between 1900, and construction continues today.
 The University continually works to improve campus accessibility.
 Although the achievement of architectural and physical access is a work-in-progress, the majority of the university buildings are accessible and all residence halls are accessible.
 All campus parking lots have required handicap designated spaces.
 The University has accessible travel ways throughout the campus and offers accessible campus bus service.
 Please contact Student Accessibility Services in order to request information about, and reasonable accommodations related to, accessibility needs.
 In particular, scheduling accommodations may be needed with respect to Boyden Hall, Tillinghast Hall, the Maxwell Library, the Rondileau Student Union (formerly Campus Center), Kelly Gymnasium, Art Center, Summer Street House, and Hunt Hall.
 Students with physical disabilities are encouraged to plan their schedules to permit adequate travel time between classes.